lcompilers/lpython-vscode-extension/README.md

 ## Usage

 1. Install LPython: Refer to [lpython documentation](https://github.com/lcompilers/lpython#installation) (build as usual, but ensure `-DWITH_LSP=yes` in cmake).

 2. Install npm, for example via Conda:
 ```
 conda create -n npm nodejs
 conda activate npm
 ```

 3. Clone the repository:
 ```bash
 git clone https://github.com/lcompilers/lpython-vscode-extension
 ```

 4. Build the extension:
 ```bash
 cd lpython-vscode-extension && npm install && npm run compile
 ```

-5. Create package:
+5. Create the package locally:
 ```bash
 npm install vsce -g
 vsce package
 ```
+Say "Y" to the question "Using `*` activation is usually a bad idea as it impacts performance.
+Do you want to continue?".

-This will generate a .vsix file in your `lpyth` folder, which can then be imported as an extension.
+This will generate a `lpyth-1.0.0.vsix` file in your current directory, which can then be imported as an extension.
 You can go to extensions in VSCode, click on `...` on the top right, click on “Install from VSIX” and select the VSIX, and done (may require a reload).
 The extension has now been installed.

 In the settings for `lpyth` extension: set the path as your binary path.